Dzo

-Dzomo are fertile (or, fecund) while dzo are sterile.
+Dzomo are fertile (or fecund), while dzo are sterile.
 As they are a product of the hybrid genetic phenomenon of heterosis (hybrid vigor), they are larger and stronger than yak or cattle from the region.
 In Mongolia and Tibet, khainags are thought to be more productive than cattle or yaks in terms of both milk and meat production.

 Dzomo can be back crossed.
 As a result, many supposedly pure yak or pure cattle probably carry each other's genetic material.
 In Mongolia, the result of a khainag crossed with either a domestic bull or yak bull is called ortoom (ортоом, three-quarter-bred) and an ortoom crossed with a domestic bull or yak bull results in a usan güzee (усан гүзээ, one-eighth-bred).

-Dzo inherit two different types of proteins, one from each parent, and their mitochondrial structure and function changes.
-This significantly changes the dzo's ability to survive in higher altitudes than both parents can.
+Dzos inherit two distinct protein types, one from each parent, leading to alterations in their mitochondrial structure and function.
+Consequently, this adaptation significantly enhances the dzo's capacity to thrive at higher altitudes compared to either parent.

+Scrabble

+The word "dzo" can also be spelt "zho" or "zo".
+Especially in the zo spelling it is an extremely useful word in Scrabble.